alexivkin/minecraft-server-container/README.md

-# Small and secure minecraft server
+# A small and secure minecraft server

 A minecraft server launcher with the following features:

-* supports running multiple mainline/vanilla and Forge servers at the same time
+* run multiple mainline/vanilla, Forge and NeoForge servers at the same time, in docker containers isolated from the host.
-* handles stop/shutdown correctly, saving the world data before exiting
+* fast start, unlike other docker minecraft servers that download and install minecraft each time they start
-* starts quickly, unlike other docker minecraft servers that download code each time they start
+* handle stop/shutdown/restart correctly, saving the world data before exiting
-* runs in a docker container, fully isolated from the host, restarting automatically server crash
+* send minecraft commands directly from the host

 ## Running